Nuruzzamancse/ridezonebd.com/README.md

 # ridezonebd.com

 ## This is an E-commerce site.
-Made in Node.js, Express, Angular and MongoDB.Here Stripe has been used for payment.
+Made in Node.js, Express, Angular and MongoDB.
+### Here Stripe has been used for payment.

 1. System have product table containing product code, product name, description, no. of available product in stock, price and photo.